I had decided to follow an Oxford University Summer School (2026) on the subject “Understanding Space and Time”.

 Most ancient builders sought level surfaces.
 Whereas Greek architects deliberately built a non-level surface to achieve visual perfection.
 This curvature continued throughout the structure above.

-Columns – Each column consisted of stacked marble drums, joined using central dowels, iron connectors, and lead packing.
+Columns – Each column consisted of stacked marble drums, joined using carefully cut central dowels and metal fittings, often protected by lead.
 Entasis is the application of a convex curve to a surface for aesthetic purposes.
 So columns were not straight, and each shaft swells slightly near the middle.
 Maximum swelling was only a few centimetres.

 Also columns were not vertical, they leaned slightly inward.
 If extended upward the north and south colonnades would meet roughly 2 km above the building.